-Gladstone is a somewhat ethnically-diverse city.
+Gladstone is a very ethnically-diverse city.
 The people who call Gladstone home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gladstone residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gladstone include Irish, English, Italian, and French.
+Important ancestries of people in Gladstone include German, Irish, English, Italian, and French.

 The most common language spoken in Gladstone is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Arabic.